GENERAL UPDATE: THE COURT GRANTED APPROVAL OF THE SETTLEMENT ON FEBRUARY 15, 2022

 - Previous applicants to the NDRB whose decisions (a) were issued between October 7, 2001 and March 2, 2012, and (b) whose outcome (which the Navy refers to as “grant state”) indicates the applicant did not receive a full upgrade to Honorable, have the right to apply again to the NDRB or, if the applicant was discharged more than 15 years ago, to the Board for Correction of Naval Records (BCNR).
 Applicants discharged more than 15 years ago must apply to the BCNR because the NDRB’s statute of limitations is 15 years.
 Class counsel will send notice to these applicants informing them of their right to reapply, including referral information for potential free legal representation and medical services.

-- Defendant will post notice of reapplication rights for 2001-2012 applicants and automatic reconsideration for 2012-2021 applicants on its website, including at https://www.secnav.navy.mil/mra/CORB/Pages/NDRB/default.aspx within 45 days of the date the Settlement is approved.
+- Defendant has posted notice of reapplication rights for 2001-2012 applicants and automatic reconsideration for 2012-2022 applicants on its website, including at https://www.secnav.navy.mil/mra/CORB/Pages/NDRB/default.aspx.

 Video-Teleconference Personal Appearance Hearing Program